MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-finops-provider.md

   To enable mappings associated with dual-write, follow these steps.

   1. In Finance + Operations, go to **Workspaces \> Data management \> Dual-write**.
   1. Set the dual-write mappings to enable synchronization from Intelligent Order Management to Finance + Operations.
-IOM order mapping filters must be introduced to delay order synchronization to Finance + Operations when an order is not ready to sync.
+Order mapping filters must be introduced to delay order synchronization to Finance + Operations when an order is not ready to be synchronized.
       1. On the dual-write page, select **CDS sales order headers (saleorders)**.
       1. On the **CDS sales order headers (saleorders)** page, to edit the query select the funnel symbol next to **Microsoft Dataverse.order**.
       1. In the **Edit query** dialog box, enter the query string `msdyn_ordertype eq 192350000 and _msdyn_company_value ne null and msdyn_isreadytosync eq true and statuscode ne 100003`, and then select **Accept**.